Of Thee I Sing (book)

 Of Thee I Sing: A Letter to My Daughters is a 2010 children's book by Barack Obama, with illustrations by Loren Long.
 It is described by the publisher as a "tribute to thirteen groundbreaking Americans and the ideals that have shaped our nation."
 The stories of thirteen Americans are told in the book: George Washington, Abraham Lincoln, Martin Luther King Jr., Neil Armstrong, Sitting Bull, Cesar Chavez, Billie Holiday, Maya Lin, Albert Einstein, Georgia O'Keeffe, Jackie Robinson, Helen Keller, and Jane Addams."

-The proceeds from the sale of the book will be donated to a scholarship fund for the children of fallen and disabled US service personnel.
+The proceeds from the sale of the book were donated to a scholarship fund for the children of fallen and disabled US service personnel.

 Obama finished writing the book in 2008, after he was elected but before taking office.